JonasRSV/Friday/mm/docs/pipelines/labeling.md

 ```

 This pipeline operates on tfexamples of the 'common format' that follows the following naming convention "tfexamples.$UTTERANCE.*"
 meaning files should contain in the name the kind of recordings they contain.
-This pipeline will then sample tripples
+This pipeline will then sample triples
 from such a dataset until the target dataset reaches a provided size.

 ```bash